 The Hamamatsucho and Shiba-Koen district is the ultimate “Welcome to Tokyo” experience.
-Serving as the primary terminus for the Tokyo Monorail from Haneda Airport, it is often the first neighborhood travelers encounter.
-It is a place where the frenetic energy of a global transit hub meets the tranquil, centuries-old sanctuary of the Tokugawa Shogunate.
-From the high-tech skyscrapers of the waterfront to the orange-and-white lattice of Tokyo Tower, this area offers a condensed map of Japan’s transition from the Edo period to the space age.
+Serving as the primary terminus for the Tokyo Monorail from Haneda Airport, it is often the first neighborhood travelers encounter upon arrival.
+This is a place where the high-energy pulse of a global transit hub meets the tranquil, centuries-old sanctuary of the Tokugawa Shogunate.
+From the high-tech skyscrapers of the waterfront to the orange-and-white lattice of Tokyo Tower, the area offers a condensed map of Japan’s transition from the Edo period to the space age.
+Currently, Hamamatsucho is undergoing a multi-phase transformation of immense technical ingenuity, replacing the aging World Trade Center architecture with the BLUE FRONT SHIBAURA and World Tower Residence complexes.
+These developments have significantly improved the district’s walkability, creating elevated pedestrian decks that link the JR and Monorail station directly to the Takeshiba Waterfront.

 Dominating the park’s northern edge is Zojoji, the family temple of the Tokugawa Shogunate.
-Its massive red gate, the Sangedatsumon, is the only structure to survive the original 17th-century complex and is the oldest wooden building in Tokyo.
-The temple grounds house the Tokugawa Shogunate Cemetery, where six of the fifteen Tokugawa shoguns are buried.
-The visual contrast here—the ancient, dark wood of the temple hall set against the vibrant orange of Tokyo Tower rising directly behind it—is arguably the most iconic sight in the district.
+Its massive red gate, the Sangedatsumon, is the only structure to survive the original 17th-century complex and remains the oldest wooden building in Tokyo.
+The temple grounds act as a high-value historical sanctuary, housing the Tokugawa Shogunate Cemetery where six of the fifteen shoguns are buried.
+The visual “vibe” here is arguably the most iconic in the city: the ancient, dark wood of the temple hall set against the vibrant orange of Tokyo Tower rising directly behind it.
+Standing at 333 meters, the tower remains an irreplaceable symbol of Japan’s post-war economic miracle.
+Though surpassed in height by the Tokyo Skytree, it retains a sophisticated charm through its Main Deck (150m) and the mirror-filled Top Deck (250m).
+For the more adventurous, the 600-step outdoor staircase challenge provides an “industrial-chic” perspective of the tower’s technical ingenuity, while Foot Town at its base caters to modern tastes with RED° TOKYO TOWER, a massive eSports and VR theme park.

 | Destination | Nearest Station | Primary Line(s) |